Cover for Osler Javan Jenkins's Obituary

-Mr. Jenkins was born in Surry County on October 30, 1934, to the late Hairm Winfield Jenkins and Debbie Wood Jenkins.
-In addition to his parents, he was preceded in death by the love of his life and devoted wife, Magdalene Griffen Jenkins; his son, Kenneth Wayne Griffen; his daughter, Tammy Jenkins Nixon; his sisters, Mattie Coe, Eller Childress, Saedie Jenkins, Lula Jenkins, Laura Jenkins, and an infant baby girl Jenkins; his brothers, Howard Jenkins, Sandy Jenkins, and Terry Jenkins; and his brother-in-law, Donald Ray Griffen.
+Mr. Jenkins was born in Surry County on October 30, 1934, to the late Hiram Winfield Jenkins and Deborah Wood Jenkins.
+In addition to his parents, he was preceded in death by the love of his life and devoted wife, Magdalene Griffin Jenkins; his son, Kenneth Wayne Griffin; his daughter, Tammy Jenkins Nixon; his sisters, Mattie Coe, Ella Childress, Sadie Jenkins, Lula Jenkins, Laura Jenkins; his brothers, Howard Jenkins, Sandy Jenkins, and Terry Jenkins; and his brother-in-law, Donald Ray Griffin.

 Osler was a man of unwavering faith, a servant’s heart, and a deep, abiding love for his family and community.
 He lived a life that reflected kindness, humility, and generosity, always ready to lend a helping hand or offer words of encouragement.
 To know him was to know someone who quietly made the world a better place, one act of kindness at a time.